Updated: Feb 5

 Fair Hills Park

-After Hutchings' death in 1930, his son Harold endeavored to preserve the property and develop a recreation center for Winnipeg residents.
+After Hutchings' death in 1930, his son Harold endeavoured to preserve the property and develop a recreation center for Winnipeg residents.
 The castle became known as "The Chateau" and was opened to the public.
 Harold added a swimming pool to the west side of the castle and a dance hall to the east.
 Meals were offered to guests, as well as various forms of amusement including archery and horseshoes.

 Known as the "Fair Hills Park" development (not the Fair Hills Club as I had been lead to believe), shares were sold but the entire undertaking proved to be unprofitable.
 The property was eventually sold to the Bird's Hill Sand and Gravel Company sometime around 1960.
 Today the castle and Fair Hills Park are gone, replaced by large gravel pits along Lorne Hill Road in West Pine Ridge, Birds Hills Provincial Park.